kardianos/vendor-spec/README.md

 		// Package path as found in GOPATH.
 		// Examples: "path/to/mypkg/internal/rsc.io/pdf".
-		// If Local is an empty string, the tool should assume the
-		// package is not currently copied locally.
 		//
 		// Local should always use forward slashes and must not contain the
 		// path elements "." or "..".
 		Local string `json:"local"`

-		// ImportAs records what field should be used in the import path.
-		// Possible values are: "vendor" or "local".
-If omitted the value
-		// implies "vendor".
-If the value is "vendor" the import path should
-		// be the Vendor field.
-If the value is "local" the import path should
-		// be the Local field.
-		ImportAs string `json:"importAs"`

 		// The revision of the package.
 This field must be persisted by all
 		// tools, but not all tools will interpret this field.